kaomoneus/jetmake/jetmake/readme.md

 1. In "tools" directory create a directory with exact name of your tool.
 E.g. "Foo"
 2. From jetmake subdirectory copy "CMakeLists-tools-example.txt" into it, and rename into CMakeLists.txt.
-3. Put all sources and private headers in "impl" subfolder.
+3. Put all sources and private headers into "impl" subfolder.
-4. Put all public headers in "include" subfolder.
+4. Put all public headers into "include" subfolder.

 So after all we have following directories structure